adnansenyurt/sahibinden/.junie/guidelines.md

 Runtime configuration (extension):
 - Notes sync host must be reachable at `http://localhost:3000/` (already allowed by manifest).
 - The popup UI stores an auth token in Chrome storage; server only checks presence (not validity yet).
 Use any non-empty token for local dev.
+- DOCX template(s):
-- DOCX template: if packaged, `sahibinden_template.docx` is used; otherwise, a built‑in fallback layout is used per row.
+  - Excel: if `sahibinden_template.xlsx` is packaged, column placeholders in row 2 are used to generate the sheet(s); otherwise, a built‑in fallback layout is used.
+  - Word: if `sahibinden_template.docx` is packaged, it will be used; otherwise, per‑row DOCX is generated via fallback.
 - Downloads: Excel and per-row DOCX files are saved into the browser’s Downloads folder.
+- Emlak API integration: popup allows configuring base URL (stored at `sahi:emlakUrl` in chrome.storage.local, default `http://localhost:8080`).
+JWT for API calls is stored under `sahi:jwt`; POSTs go to `/api/custom/properties/import` with fallback to `/api/properties/import`.

 ### Local Notes Server (Express)
 - Location: `server/`